FAQs

 Do you offer groups, classes, or retreats?

 Yes.
-I offer mindfulness and self compassion groups, introductory “foundations” series, workshops, and retreats focused on emotional regulation, non dual awareness, and practical skills for daily life.
+I offer mindfulness and self-compassion groups, introductory foundations classes, workshops, and retreats focused on emotional regulation, awareness, embodiment, and practical skills for daily life.
 Check the Events page or contact me directly for current offerings and waitlists.

 Do you prescribe medication or coordinate with other providers?